couchbaselabs/GrocerySync-Android/README.md

-## Prerequisites

-1. Must have Android-Couchbase imported into the workspace

-## Step

-1.  git clone the repo and add it to your Eclipse workspace
-2. Check that the Couchbase-Android library reference is correct (right-click on the project, click on the Android tab and look for a green check in the library section)
-3. Clean the project after importing to regenerate files

 ## Deviations from the iOS version

 Android typically uses a long-click to trigger additional action, as opposed to swipe-to-delete, so this convention was followed.